Florence is in many ways the antithesis of Rome. The Renaissance city is much smaller than the capital and far less chaotic.

 Taxis in Florence

-Taxis can’t be hailed in the street and have to be called in advance or found at dedicated taxi stops at major town squares and the airport.
-Passengers have to pay an initial fee plus metered charges for the distance travelled.
+Taxis can’t be hailed in the street and must be called in advance or found at dedicated taxi stops at major town squares and the airport.
+Passengers must pay an initial fee plus metered charges for the distance travelled.

 Driving in Florence

 While the outer limits of Florence can easily be navigated by car, the city centre is a different case entirely.
-As the centre of Florence was built to be traversed by foot traffic, it's not the easiest place to drive a car.
-The roads are often congested and parking is difficult to find or expensive, especially close to tourist attractions.
+As the centre of Florence was built to be traversed by foot, it's not the easiest place to drive a car.
+The roads are often congested, and parking is difficult to find and expensive, especially those close to tourist attractions.